What to watch for to prevent dehydration.

 Hydrate, hydrate, hydrate.
 We all know it’s important to drink plenty of fluids.
 Literally every system in our bodies utilizes water, which accounts for roughly 60 percent of our total body weight.
 Dehydration carries numerous health risks, including impaired cognitive, gastrointestinal, kidney, and heart function.
 In athletes, dehydration can negatively impact performance, manifesting as increased fatigue, increased perceived exertion, decreased endurance, and lagging motivation.

 Your body has plenty of ways to alert you that you’re dehydrated, if you know what to watch for.
 Here are some of the most common indicators that you need to drink up.

 The thirst sensation is your body’s alarm to tell you what it needs.
+It's a simple yet effective signal to tell you that you may not be drinking enough water.
 When your body is dehydrated and short on electrolytes, your kidneys are unable to function properly.
 This sends a message to your brain, which triggers the thirst response.
 It’s important to drink whenever you feel thirsty.
 Even better, drink plenty of liquids at regular intervals to avoid getting dehydrated in the first place.
 You’ll need extra fluids when exercising or spending time in the sun or hot climates.